Exception that proves the rule

+Semantic options

 Two original meanings of the phrase are usually cited.
 The first, preferred by Fowler, is that the presence of an exception applying to a specific case establishes ("proves") that a general rule exists.
 A more explicit phrasing might be "the exception that proves the existence of the rule."
-Most contemporary uses of the phrase emerge from this origin, although often in a way which is closer to the idea that all rules have their exceptions.
+Most contemporary uses of the phrase emerge from this origin, although often in a way which is closer to the idea that all rules have their exceptions, which makes them guidelines, tendencies, patterns or generalisations, not universals or absolutes.

 The alternative origin given is that the word "prove" is used in the archaic sense of "test", a reading advocated, for example, by a 1918 Detroit News style guide:The exception proves the rule is a phrase that arises from ignorance, though common to good writers.
 The original word was preuves, which did not mean proves but tests.In this sense, the phrase does not mean that an exception demonstrates a rule to be true or to exist, but that it tests the rule, thereby proving its value.
 However, there is little evidence of the phrase being used in this second way.

 Uses in English

 Fowler's typology of uses stretches from what he sees as the "original, simple use" through to the use which is both the "most objectionable" and "unfortunately the commonest".
 Fowler, following a prescriptive approach, understood this typology as moving from a more correct to a less correct use.
-However under a more descriptive approach, such distinctions in terms of accuracy would be less useful.
+Under a more descriptive approach, such distinctions in terms of accuracy would be less useful.

 Proving the existence of the rule

-A Controlled Parking Zone sign used in the United Kingdom, prohibiting parking during certain times.
-If a driver is unsure about whether parking is allowed in a certain location, such a sign helps demonstrate the existence of a general rule that parking is allowed outside the times listed.

 This meaning of the phrase, which for Fowler is the original and clearest meaning, is thought to have emerged from the legal phrase "exceptio probat regulam in casibus non exceptis" ("the exception proves the rule in cases not excepted"), an argument attributed to Cicero in his defence of Lucius Cornelius Balbus.
 This argument states if an exception exists or has to be stated, then this exception proves that there must be some rule to which the case is an exception.
 The second part of Cicero's phrase, "in casibus non exceptis" ("in cases not excepted"), is almost always missing from modern uses of the statement that "the exception proves the rule".

 Consider the following example of the original meaning:

 Special leave is given for men to be out of barracks tonight till 11.00 p.m.; "The exception proves the rule" means that this special leave implies a rule requiring men, except when an exception is made, to be in earlier.
 The value of this in interpreting statutes is plain.